 University Hospital is the primary inpatient site for adult care in the clinical educational programs for medical students and residents.
 The acute-care hospital is a referral center for southern Alabama, southern Mississippi and portions of northwest Florida.
-University

-Hospital provides a variety of patient services ranging from critical and trauma care to elective surgery.
+University Hospital provides a variety of patient services ranging from critical and trauma care to elective surgery.
 At University Hospital, emergency patients are treated in the region's only Level I Trauma Center.
 Patients in the Arnold Luterman Regional Burn Center benefit from the Center's highly skilled staff and research in areas such as the development of artificial skin.
 The Cardiovascular Disease Center provides early detection, intervention, and management of heart disease.
-This hospital has been operated continuously since 1831 and has provided medical education for more than a century.
+The hospital is also poised to unveil a state-of-the-art operating suite that will house four additional operating rooms, one hybrid operating room and 12 additional post-anesthesia care unit beds.